George Samuel Hewitt

-George was born sometime in the last three months of 1882 to George and Anne (née Pollard) Hewitt.
+George was born sometime in the last three months of 1882 to George and Anne (called Annie, née Pollard) Hewitt.
 In the census of 1891 the family was living at 13, Onslow Road, Southampton, where they remained for at least the next twenty years.
-George Robert Boris (35) was a hairdresser, stationer and toy retailer, and Annie (33) assisted him.
-George (8) was the elder of two children, having a younger sister Amelia (6).
+George Robert Bevis (35) was a hairdresser, stationer and toy retailer, and Annie (33) assisted him.
+George (8) was the elder of two children, having a younger sister Annie Amelia (6).
 By 1901, George Senior had stopped selling toys and George Junior at 18 was employed as a pupil teacher.
 By the 1911 census George Senior had added fancy goods to the list of items he was selling, although Anne only assisted in the stationery part of the business.
 George was by now a qualified schoolmaster 1 and his younger sister Amelia had followed him into the profession.

 A Career in Teaching

 George attended Winchester Diocesan Training College from 1903 until 1905.
 He would have spent at least two years, possibly more, working as a pupil teacher before achieving a place to train as a qualified teacher.
 Professional training was not compulsory at this time, although it would have the benefit of a better career path and remuneration.
 (Teaching and Training)